-Nestle Stock: Stable Prospects (OTCMKTS:NSRGF)
+Nestlé Stock: Stable Prospects (OTCMKTS:NSRGF)

 Covid boosted at-home coffee consumption as lockdowns forced people to work from home.
 Although lockdowns have been lifted and while some companies are calling their employees back to office, many others are shifting to flexible working arrangements which should contribute to at-home coffee consumption going forward.
 Out of home coffee consumption which includes cafe's, and restaurants accounts for about 25% of global coffee consumption.

 Nestlé has been realigning its portfolio, selling off underperformers while acquiring businesses with better growth prospects, helping improve revenue growth and profitability.
-Following the divestment of its U.S. ice creams business to Froneri in 2019, and its Chinese peanut milk and canned rice porridge business Yinlu in 2020, Nestle reported a 120 basis point increase in operating margins for its Milk Products and Ice Cream business segment.
-Meanwhile, Nestle’s reported revenue growth of 3.3% in 2021, is a slight uptick compared to previous years.
+Following the divestment of its U.S. ice creams business to Froneri in 2019, and its Chinese peanut milk and canned rice porridge business Yinlu in 2020, Nestlé reported a 120 basis point increase in operating margins for its Milk Products and Ice Cream business segment.
+Meanwhile, Nestlé's reported revenue growth of 3.3% in 2021, is a slight uptick compared to previous years.

-Nestle YoY revenue growth
+Nestlé YoY revenue growth

 |